eProsima/DDS-Router/docs/rst/examples/wan_example.rst

 Host *H*:sub:`B`
 ----------------

-In this host is going to run the |ddsrouter| WAN Server, which will wait for other WAN Clients to connect to it.
+This host runs the |ddsrouter| WAN Server, which will wait for other WAN Clients to connect to it.
 Execute |ddsrouter| using file ``path-to-ddsrouter/src/databroker/resources/configurations/examples/wan_client.yaml``.
 Remember to change the IP and port on the configuration file to the actual public IP of *R*:sub:`A`, and be sure that port forwarding is configured in *R*:sub:`A` so *H*:sub:`A` is accessible from the outside.